-Video live streams of your event and sessions are simple to set up, easy to use, entertaining to watch, and most importantly, accessible to a remote audience anywhere in the world.
+Video live streams of your event and sessions are simple to set up, entertaining to watch, and most importantly, accessible to a remote audience anywhere in the world.
 It’s also unedited, unplanned, and unprocessed content being broadcasted live.
 There’s lots of potential for using live streaming technology to engage attendees who can’t join you onsite.
 However, with great power comes great legal implication.

-Popular providers are quickly gaining a large audience, but before jumping on board, it’s important to know how to protect yourself and event from unintentionally falling victim to privacy or copyright infringement.
-Just because it’s your event doesn’t give you the right to use the venue, copyrighted material, or individual’s likenesses in live stream content you may profit from.
+Before jumping on board, it’s important to know how to live stream your event without unintentionally falling victim to privacy or copyright infringement.
+Just because it is your event doesn’t mean you automatically have the right to use the venue, copyrighted material, or individual’s likenesses in live stream content you may profit from.

-In the following, we provide an overview of the legal risks that come with live streaming video at events, and how to protect yourself.
+In the following article, we provide an overview of the legal risks that come with live streaming video at events, and how to protect yourself.

 The Legality of Live Streaming Your Event

-Live streaming is another instance of technology far surpassing legal protocol.
-Today’s complex network of wirelessly connected cameras, screens and devices creates a bottomless pit of live streaming content.
-To give context, Periscope produces 40 years worth of footage daily!
+Live streaming events is another instance of technology far surpassing legal protocol.
+Today’s complex network of wirelessly connected cameras, screens, and devices offers endless opportunities to easily create and share live stream content.

-The commercial and promotional opportunities for live streaming your event are growing with the popularity of streaming providers.
-However, the uncertainty surrounding the raw nature of the content threatens the potential for event planners to incorporate and monetize live stream content in post-event media, sponsorship packages, or other video opportunities.
+The commercial and promotional opportunities for live streaming your event are growing with the popularity of hybrid events.
+However, the uncertainty surrounding the raw nature of the content threatens event planners’ potential to incorporate and monetize live stream content in post-event media, sponsorship packages, or other video opportunities.

 For events, the legal aspects of streaming you should consider BEFORE you start include:

-- public vs. private spaces and whether there is the reasonable expectation of privacy,
+- public vs. private spaces and whether there is a reasonable expectation of privacy,

 - every individual’s right to publicity, and

-- intellectual property, or copyrighted material being captured in the stream.
+- intellectual property, or copyrighted material that may be captured in the stream.

 Intellectual property includes copyrighted or trademarked material, trade secrets, sensitive company material, and any performance of a work of authorship, which includes but is not limited to keynote speeches, live performances, movie/t.v. clips, and background music.

-But before we dive into the challenges and solutions of this new tech, the ability to broadcast live video from your personal device to whomever is willing to watch raises the question: How do you police thousands of attendees who might be live streaming your event?
+But before we dive into the challenges and solutions of this tech, the ability to broadcast live video from any personal device to whoever is willing to watch raises the question: How do you police thousands of attendees who might be live streaming your event?

 The answer is…you don’t.

-But with the potential to accidentally commit copyright infringement and no easy way to moderate the experience, how can these platforms be used at events?
+But with the potential to accidentally commit copyright infringement and no easy way to moderate the experience, how can live streaming platforms be legally used at events?

 The Digital Millennium Copyright Act’s (DMCA) “safe harbor” provision protects services and providers as long as they don’t have prior knowledge of the activity and quickly respond to the rights owners’ takedown requests.
 However, this poses a timing issue for events or performances that are affected by live streams.
-With live streaming, the takedown request could be applied to archived material but the damage would have already been done in real time.
+After live streaming your event, the takedown request could be applied to archived material, but the damage would have already been done in real-time.

-While the DMCA has been YouTube’s saving grace, YouTube has systems in place to catch and cut-off broadcast copyright violators with regards to background music and embedded videos, which new platforms like Periscope and Meerkat don’t include.
+The DMCA has been YouTube’s saving grace, though the platform has systems in place to catch and cut off broadcast copyright violators with regard to background music and embedded videos.

-Big live streaming platforms like YouTube are not only protected by DMCA as well as their own ‘terms of services’ pushes the blame onto the host so policing the thousands of streams isn’t a priority for the providers.
+Big live streaming platforms like YouTube are not only protected by DMCA; their own ‘terms of services’ pushes the blame onto the host so policing the thousands of streams isn’t a priority for the providers.
 Unfortunately, all the legal onus on the host of the stream puts event planners into the line of fire.

 Capturing the Venue